Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Introduction

-A number of other studies, e.g.~\cite{Coughlin2018,Radice2019,Dietrich2020,Breschi2021,Raaijmakers2021,Huth2022,Lund2024a}, employed the lightcurve and color evolution of the kilonova to directly link those features to NS parameters.
+A number of other studies, e.g.,~\cite{Coughlin2018,Radice2019,Dietrich2020,Breschi2021,Raaijmakers2021,Huth2022,Lund2024a}, employed the lightcurve and color evolution of the kilonova to directly link those features to NS parameters.
 Such an approach allows for efficient exploration of the large parameter space, but it suffers from significant systematic uncertainties, for instance, connected to the nuclear physics input, atomic data, radiative-transfer modeling, thermalization physics, or observation-angle dependence.
 The link between ejecta properties and the EoS is based entirely on predictions from numerical simulations, which again carry uncertainties that are difficult to quantify (numerical resolution dependence, neutrino transport physics, small-scale turbulence, approximate inclusions of long-term matter ejection; see also~\cite{Henkel2023,Janka2022,Holmbeck2021} illustrating some of the ambiguities).

-In this paper we propose a conceptually new method based on the abundance of a specific element, namely helium, to constrain the lifetime of NS merger remnants.
-We present evidence that the remnant in GW170817 was only short-lived ($\lesssim 20$--$30$\,ms).
-A remnant with longer lifetime would have resulted in a larger amount of helium, pronounced spectral features of which are, however, not found in the spectra.
+In this paper we propose a conceptually new method based on the abundance of a specific element, namely helium, to constrain the high-density EoS via the lifetime of NS merger remnants.
+We present evidence that the remnant in GW170817 was short-lived ($\lesssim 20$--$30$\,ms), because a longer lifetime would have resulted in a larger amount of helium with pronounced spectral features which are not found in the spectra.
 We use this argument to derive EoS constraints, specifically upper limits on NS radii and the maximum NS mass.
-In contrast to previous methodologies we employ for the first time information from the kilonova spectra to place constraints on NS parameters highlighting the value of the spectral information not only for nucleosynthesis but also for the merger dynamics and EoS.
+In contrast to previous methodologies we employ for the first time information from the kilonova spectra to place constraints on NS parameters (and therefore the nuclear EoS).
+This highlights the value of the spectral information not only for nucleosynthesis but also for the merger dynamics and EoS.
 This work is a first exploratory study highlighting the idea and the potential of the method.
 Future work is needed to further corroborate and develop each of the steps taken in our study.
+We combine the new EoS constraint with the previously made argument that the brightness of AT2017gfo excludes prompt black-hole formation yielding lower limits on NS radii~\cite{Bauswein2017}, which we further improve in this paper.

 The paper is structured as follows.
 In Sect.~\ref{sec:observed_helium_constraints} we describe the upper limit on the amount of helium in the outflow of AT2017gfo inferred from the spectral energy distribution.
 We review helium production in the outflows from neutron-star mergers based on theoretical models in Sect.~\ref{sec:HMNS_lifetime} to deduce an upper limit of the remnant lifetime.
 The resulting constraints on NS parameters are presented in Sect.~\ref{sec:EOS_constraints}.
 In Sect.~\ref{sec:discussion} we discuss additional implications of our analysis.
 We conclude in Sect.~\ref{sec:summary}.
 In this paper we use the total binary mass $M_\mathrm{tot}=M_1+M_2$ with $M_{1,2}$ being the gravitational mass of NSs in a binary with infinite orbital separation.
 We define the binary mass ratio as $q=M_1/M_2$ with $M_1\leq M_2$, hence $q\leq1$.